chalmersbike/chalmersbike.github.io/pages/control.md

-hall effect sensor        | sensor             | measures the forward speed inertial measurement unit | sensor             | measures the roll angle and roll rate steering encoder          | sensor             | measures steering angle balance controller        | controller         | controls the bike so that it balances itself, calculates the steering input (steering rate) path controller           | controller         | controls the bike so that it follows a predetermined trajectory, calculates the reference steering angle to follow the path global coordinate calculator| calculation      | calculates the global coordinates of the bicycle
+hall effect sensor        | sensor             | measures the forward speed inertial measurement unit | sensor             | measures the roll angle and roll rate steering encoder          | sensor             | measures steering angle balance controller        | controller         | an LQR controller that controls the bike so that it balances itself, calculates the steering input (steering rate) path controller           | controller         | series of PID controllers that control the bike so that it follows a predetermined trajectory, calculates the reference steering angle to follow the path global coordinate calculator| calculation      | calculates the global coordinates of the bicycle

 # A MORE DETAILED EXPLANATION OF THE SIMULATION

 This simulation is intended to simulate the dynamics of the real bike.
-So, one needs to include every kind of detail that esixt in the real life, like sensor noise, signal delay, dead-band, hysterisis, maximum acceleration limitations, etc.
+So, one needs to include every kind of detail that exist in the real life, like sensor noise, signal delay, dead-band, hysterisis, maximum acceleration limitations, etc.

 In the following table, real life limitations and details taken into consideration for each sub-system of the bicycle is presented: